 Eindhoven University of Technology has decided to no longer support personal webpages of their employees.
 I am now using this webspace for that.
 The website is still in a transitional state.

 He was the Counselor of the IEEE Student Branch Eindhoven from May 1996 till the beginning of 2007; on 27 February 2007 he became honorary member of this Student Branch "in recognition of his outstanding service and continuous contributions as counselor."
 In January 1999 he was appointed a member of the IEEE Region 8 Student Activities Committee, where he co-ordinated the Student Paper Contest till mid-2009, and in 2007 and 2008 he was a member of the IEEE Region 8 OpCom, where he held the position of Vice Chair Student Activities.
 In January 2004 he became a member of the IEEE Benelux Section ExCom, where he held the position of Vice Chair in 2005-2006 and the position of Chair in 2007-2008.
 In January 2009 he was appointed the Vice Chair of the IEEE MGA Student Activities Committee and he was the Chair of that Committee in 2010.
-Elected as the 2011-2012 IEEE Region 8 Director-Elect in 2010 and having served as IEEE Region 8 Director, Director in 2013-2014, he currently serves as the 2013-2014 IEEE Region 8 Director.
-Currently he also serves as the IEEE MGA Vice Chair, Geographic Unit Operations.
+Elected as the 2011-2012 IEEE Region 8 Director-Elect in 2010 and having served as IEEE Region 8 Director in 2013-2014, he served as the IEEE MGA Vice Chair, Geographic Unit Operations in 2015-2016.
+He currently serves as the IEEE Vice President-Elect, Member and Geographic Activities.
 A recipient of the 1999 Outstanding Student Branch Counselor Award, he is also the 2009 recipient of the IEEE MGA Larry K. Wilson Transnational Award "for significant contributions to the IEEE volunteer experience and member engagement throughout the world."